 Items may be added to the Agenda of the Executive Committee by any of its members by notifying the President at least 10 days before the meeting.
 Items can be added at shorter notice at the discretion of the President.

 The Executive Board is formed by the President, the General Secretary, the Treasurer, and the Executive Director.

 The Executive Board shall prepare and facilitate the work of the Executive Committee and perform such other tasks and duties as are assigned to it by the Executive Committee.
 The Executive Board shall represent the Society in its dealings with third parties; the Society shall be bound by the joint signatures of three members of the Executive Committee, at least two of whom must be voting members of the Executive Board.

 The first term of the members of Ad-hoc Committees will end the day the members of Standing Committees are re-elected.

 ARTICLE 23: EXECUTIVE DIRECTOR

 The Executive Director shall serve for a term set by the Executive Board but no more than three years.
 This appointment must be approved by Members at the next General Assembly and may be renewed for additional terms.
 He/she will be responsible for supporting the Executive Board in the day-to-day administration of the Society and ensuring that the Society complies with relevant legal and financial regulations.

 The accounts of the Society shall be established according to the standards generally accepted in Switzerland.
 The audited accounts shall be kept at the disposal of the Members three months after the end of the fiscal year, together with a report of the Executive Committee.
 The fiscal year shall start July 1 and shall end June 30 next year.

 ARTICLE 25: MEMBERSHIP FEES

 The annual membership fees for the different categories of members shall be determined by the General Assembly.
-They shall not, for any category, exceed EUR 150 and shall become due and payable on July 1.
+They shall not, for any category, exceed EUR 150 and shall become due annually.